Skip to content

 By Dr. Walter Zamarian Jr. · Updated: 18/02/2026

-Male Facial Lifting in Londrina: rejuvenation with respect to the anatomy of the man
+Male Facelift in Brazil: rejuvenation with respect to the anatomy of the man

-The male facial lifting is one of the fastest-growing surgeries in my practice in recent years.
+The male facelift is one of the fastest-growing surgeries in my practice in recent years.
 More and more men are seeking the clinic wanting to look younger and more rested, but with a legitimate fear: losing their masculine appearance.
 And this fear makes perfect sense.
-The anatomy of the man is fundamentally different from that of the woman, and a lifting that ignores these differences can produce disastrous results.
+The anatomy of the man is fundamentally different from that of the woman, and a facelift for men that ignores these differences can produce disastrous results.

 The difference between operating on a male face and a female face goes far beyond aesthetics.
 These are real anatomical differences that directly impact surgical planning, the positioning of incisions, and the strategy for repositioning tissues.
 Ignoring these differences is the shortest path to an artificial result.